 ASD includes people who have a few mild autistic traits to those who need help with day-to-day functioning.
 It represents every intelligence level, as well as varying degrees of communication and social abilities.

 The differences between one type and another type can be subtle and difficult to determine.
-Strict categorization may be less important than accessing needed services.

 You may also have heard about three “levels” of autism, with level 1 being the mildest and level 3 the most severe.
-These terms are also not used by doctors today.

 High functioning autism

 High functioning autism describes “mild” autism, or “level 1” on the spectrum.